olegon/terraform-ecs-deployment-types/README.md

 |           0           |              1               |           5           |             0              |
 |           0           |              0               |           5           |             0              |

+> If minimumHealthyPercent and maximumPercent combinations makes deployment impossible, it will throw an error.

 ## Blue Green

 Code Deploy shifts the traffic between Blue and Green ELB Target Groups.
 Wow this traffic occurs can be controller with these configurations: